umbrella22/umbrella22/readme.md

 ## 👋 Hi there

-- You can calls me Sky, ikarous and umbrella22.
+- You can calls me Sky, ikaros and umbrella22.
 If i can help you, i will be able to be extremely glad(・ω< )★

 - Favorite languages: TypeScript and JavaScript.
 - Favorite frameworks: Vuejs、electron、webpack、vite.